-Clinical Skills Development Lab (CSDL)

-This lab is offered to students to support and advance clinical skills development in conjunction with didactic and clinical courses.
+(i) Clinical Skills Development Lab (CSDL) This lab is offered to students to support and advance clinical skills development in conjunction with didactic and clinical courses.
+Students work with didactic and clinical courses.
 Students work with simulation models that represent numerous body systems to include pulmonary, cardiac, genitourinary, gynecology, and pediatrics.
-The CSDL will also provide remediation for students who have difficulty in gaining proficiency in the clinical competencies.
+The CSDL will also provide remediation for students who have difficulty in gaining proficiency in the clinical competencies. x

-Clinical Audits
+(e) Clinical Audits

-The Clinical Coordinator strives to complete audits at the end of each quarter to track how far along each student is with credits and requirements; audits are completed more frequently as students get closer to graduation.
+The Clinical Coordinator aims to complete audits at the end of each quarter to track how far along each student is with credits and requirements; audits are completed more frequently as students get closer to graduation.
 Students are expected to track their contacts independently as well.
-Attendance sheets or patient logs are not required for clerkships held in the SCNM Medical Center, Neil Riordan Center for Regenerative Medicine, or Roosevelt Health Center.
+Attendance sheets or patient logs are not required for clerkships held in the Sonoran University Medical Center, Neil Riordan Center for Regenerative Medicine, or Roosevelt Health Center.
 These will be tracked in Canvas and the EHR.
-Students must turn in all attendance sheets and patient logs no later than one week following the end of the guarter/break from extended sites and Elective Off-Sites.
-Late paperwork is subject to a \$50 late fee per guarter.
-Failure to turn in completed paperwork by the deadline may result in a "U" Unsatisfactory failing grade for the clerkship.
+Students must turn in all attendance sheets and patient logs no later than the last day of the clinical rotation.
 It is the student's responsibility to make and keep copies of their own paperwork.
 This is strongly recommended.
 Students are responsible to verify that ALL signatures are entered, and numbers are correct to receive proper credit for the clerkship.
 Students should also be proactive with regards to earning patient contacts and remain vigilant regarding any outstanding requirements, especially as they approach the fourth year of the program.

-Clinical Clerkship Scheduling Procedures
+(f) Clinical Clerkship Scheduling Procedures

 Providing quality patient care and effective clinical education are the primary objectives of the clinical training program.
-When assigning students to clinical clerkships, the scheduling software and Clinical Coordinator randomly assign students based on availability around didactic schedules.
+When assigning students to clinical clerkships, the scheduling software and Clinical Coordinator assign students based on availability around didactic schedules, provider and student requests, academic status, and other considerations.
 The goal is to establish an effective ratio between secondary to primary student clinicians.
-All clinical clerkship assignments are subject to availability and accommodating the needs of the patients and physicians are also considered.
-Students who have been identified as needing more general medicine rotations will be assigned to those preferentially and will not be allowed to exchange.
+All clinical clerkship assignments are subject to availability and accommodating the needs of the patients and providers are also considered.
+Students who have been identified as needing more general medicine rotations as identified in a Student Performance Evaluation will be assigned to those preferentially and will not be allowed to exchange.